The Hollywood Revue: Production

-Unlike M-G-M's imposing feature films, which always boasted strong story values, The Hollywood Revue of 1929 was a plotless parade of variety acts.
+Unlike MGM's imposing feature films, which always boasted strong story values, The Hollywood Revue of 1929 is a plotless parade of variety acts.
+This was a daring gamble for the studio, uncertain if the public would accept an MGM picture with no storyline at all.
 Conrad Nagel, interviewed for the book The Real Tinsel, recalled, "Everybody thought Harry Rapf was crazy for making it."
 Billed as an "All-Star Musical Extravaganza", the film includes performances by once and future stars, including Joan Crawford singing and dancing on stage.
-(She later remarked, "Revue was one of those let's-throw-everyone-on-the-lot-into-a musical things, but I did a good song-and-dance number.").
-Other segments feature Gus Edwards, John Gilbert, Norma Shearer, Lionel Barrymore, Buster Keaton, Marie Dressler, Bessie Love, Marion Davies, Anita Page, and the comedy team of Karl Dane and George K. Arthur.
+(She later remarked, "Revue was one of those let's-throw-everyone-on-the-lot-into-a-musical things, but I did a good song-and-dance number.").
+Other segments feature Gus Edwards, John Gilbert, Norma Shearer, Lionel Barrymore, Buster Keaton, Marie Dressler, Bessie Love, Marion Davies, Anita Page, and the team of Karl Dane and George K. Arthur (popular in MGM's silent comedies but making this single appearance in an MGM sound film).

-Highlights of the film are a comedy routine starring Stan Laurel and Oliver Hardy as inept magicians, and a variety of musical performances.
-One of these is the debut of "Singin' in the Rain", performed initially by Cliff Edwards as "Ukulele Ike,'" and later performed at the end of the film by the entire cast.
-This latter all-star color sequence was a last-minute addition to the film, shot late at night on June 10, 1929, just ten days before the premiere at Grauman's Chinese Theatre.
-The only major M-G-M stars missing from the revue are Greta Garbo, Ramon Novarro, and Lon Chaney, although Chaney is referred to by name in one of the songs performed and Garbo is spoken of during one of the introductory dialogues.
+Highlights of The Hollywood Revue are a comedy routine starring Stan Laurel and Oliver Hardy as inept magicians; Buster Keaton in a "Queen of Sheba" pantomime dance; Bessie Love demonstrating her musical-comedy talents; and Cliff Edwards as "Ukulele Ike" singing specialty numbers, including the debut of "Singin' in the Rain".
+This song was reprised in the all-star finale filmed in Technicolor.
+It was a last-minute addition to the film, shot late at night on June 10, 1929, just 10 days before the premiere at Grauman's Chinese Theatre.
+The only major M-G-M stars missing from the revue are Greta Garbo (whose name is mentioned during one of the introductory remarks), Ramon Novarro ("on hiatus at the time of production, studying music in Europe"), and Lon Chaney.
+At the time, Chaney was under contract to appear in three feature films annually at $5,000 per week.
+Chaney was willing to appear in The Hollywood Revue if the studio counted it as one of the year's three films at his usual starring salary.
+MGM refused, and so Chaney does not appear.
+However, he is invoked during the Gus Edwards specialty song, "Lon Chaney's Gonna Get You If You Don't Watch Out," with a group of extras masquerading as Chaney characters.

 Only one sequence was cut from the film: three songs by The Brox Sisters, which was recycled into a short subject, Gems of MGM.
 Another sequence, a parody of the Albertina Rasch ballet's "pearl dance" by Marie Dressler, was planned but not shot (as the film's production records reveal).
-Instead, the number was replaced by one featuring Buster Keaton, though Dressler did pose for stills wearing a Lady Godiva wig.
+Instead, the number was replaced by the Buster Keaton specialty, though Dressler did pose for stills wearing a Lady Godiva wig.